JabRef/user-documentation/en/collect/import-using-online-bibliographic-database/jstor.md

 It is possible to limit the search by adding a field name to the search, as field:text.
 The supported fields area:

     title: The title of the article
-    doi: The DOI of the article
-    issn: The ISSN of the journal
-    publisher: The publisher of the journal
-    abstract: The abstract of the article
+    author: a author of the article